grddavies/tidal.nvim/README.md

 ## Features

-- User commands to start/stop ghci and (optionally) SuperCollider processes in Neovim's built in terminal (see [boot](#boot))
+- User commands to start/stop Tidal and (optionally) SuperCollider processes in Neovim's built in terminal (see [boot](#boot))

-- Send commands to the tidal interpreter using built-in [keymaps](#keymaps)
+- Send commands to the Tidal and SuperCollider using built-in [keymaps](#keymaps)

 - Write your own keymaps and functions using lua functions exported as part of the tidal.nvim [api](#api)

-- Apply haskell syntax highlighting to .tidal files
+- Apply Haskell syntax highlighting to `.tidal` files

 ## Installation